 - 1) Once the students have learned about ion analysis in higher classes, they can analyze the ions or salts present in different ashes.
-They can also analyze ash from different parts of plant, eg. ash from burning leaves, ash from burning wood, and ash from burning roots, which will indicate different concentrations of elements in different part of the plant. - 2) Students can boil the water extract and see that they can get much stronger alkalies from this solution.
-But this part must be done under teachers' supervision as strong alkalies can be harmful.
+They can also analyze ash from different parts of plant, eg. ash from burning leaves, ash from burning wood, and ash from burning roots, which will indicate different concentrations of elements in different part of the plant. - 2) Students can boil the water extract and see that they can get much concentrated alkali solutions (with higher pH values) than the extract.
+But this part must be done under teachers' supervision as concentrated alkalies can be harmful.